nnsun/camlization/README.md

 # Camlization
-A Civilization V-inspired game written in OCaml
+A game inspired by Sid Meier's Civilization, written in OCaml.

 CS 3110 Fall 2017 Final Project